The Best Daily, Weekly, and Monthly Planners to Make 2021 Your Most Organized Year Yet

-A quick caveat: These planners are all based on the calendar year (December or January to December), not the school year (August to August).
 Part of picking the right planner is finding the time frame—say, based on a calendar year for professionals or based on the school year for students, teachers, or parents—that serves any scheduling or listing needs best.
 Some planners are undated, which is helpful for freelance or contract workers who may not work every week or month of the year; still more allow you to pick your preferred date range to ensure you’re not wasting any pages.

 Layout is also important.
-Sketchers, doodlers, or bullet journal fans should look for a planner with plenty of white space or grids, while list-makers should seek out an agenda with plenty of lines and check-boxes.
-Always be sure to look inside any planner before purchasing it to make sure the layout plus any extras, such as stickers, bookmarks, or folders, are helpful and practical, rather than distracting.
+Sketchers, doodlers, or bullet journal fans should look for a planner with plenty of white space or grids, while list-makers should seek out an agenda with plenty of lines and checkboxes.
+Always be sure to look inside any planner before purchasing it to make sure the layout—plus any extras, such as stickers, bookmarks, or folders—are helpful and practical, rather than distracting.
 (Fortunately, most online stores will include pictures of a planner's inside pages so you can pick the best planner for you.)

 This planner doesn’t have dates or full monthly calendars, so its usefulness for schedule management is limited.
 The lack of dates could be helpful to those who don’t work standard weeks or who work as freelancers with on-and-off phases of work, though.

 Erin Condren’s customizable planners are versatile picks, especially for those who have a very particular organizing system.
-This cover option (which can be personalized) has multi-colored brushstrokes that are rather soothing, and the interior can be customized based on three weekly layout options, two color schemes, and four coil colors.
-Dates can adjusted, as well, to include a full year or more.
+This cover option (which can be personalized) is made of a vegan leather, and the interior can be customized from three weekly layout options (horizontal, vertical, and hourly), three color schemes, and four coil colors.
+Dates can adjusted, as well, to include a full year or 14 months.

-Moleskine’s notebooks are iconic, and this pretty daily planner in the same simple design couples a chic pink cover with a daily layout, plus an hourly breakdown for those who need their days mapped out in detail.
-Each page has plenty of space for recording events, thoughts, lists, and more.
-Each weekly page has room for recording events or lists for each day, and the color-coordinated bookmark ribbon makes finding the right day easy.
-The planner is available in a pocket-size option, plus five other cover color options with hard and soft cover options available in certain colors.
+Moleskine’s notebooks are iconic, and this pretty weekly planner in the same simple design couples a chic navy cover with a weekly layout, plus plenty of space on the opposite page for notes, to-do lists, and more.
+Each weekly page has room for recording events or lists for each day, and the color-coordinated bookmark ribbon makes finding the right week easy.
+The planner is available in pocket-size, large, and extra-large options.